Markovian Promoter Models: A Mechanistic Alternative to Hill Functions in Gene Regulatory Networks: Code Availability

 Gene regulatory networks (GRNs) govern fundamental cellular processes including development, homeostasis, and response to environmental stimuli \citep{alon2007network, davidson2010emerging}.
 As whole-cell modeling efforts advance \citep{karr2012whole, macklin2014simultaneous}, there is increasing need to integrate gene regulation with stochastic chemical kinetics frameworks such as the Chemical Master Equation (CME) \citep{gillespie1992rigorous, van2007stochastic}.
 However, this integration faces a critical challenge: gene regulation is inherently nonlinear and involves complex binding kinetics that are difficult to parameterize from available experimental data \citep{bintu2005transcriptional,wuSpatialHeterogeneityAlters2025}.

 The dominant modeling paradigm employs ordinary differential equations (ODEs) with Hill functions to represent transcriptional regulation \citep{HillThePE, alon2007network}.
 In this framework, the rate of protein production is described by $d[P]/dt = k_{trans} \cdot [TF]^n/(K_d^n + [TF]^n) - k_{deg}[P]$, where $[P]$ is protein concentration, $[TF]$ is transcription factor concentration, $k_{trans}$ is the maximum transcription rate, $K_d$ is the dissociation constant, and $n$ is the Hill coefficient.
-While computationally efficient and widely used in systems biology \citep{elowitz2000synthetic, gardner2000construction, tyson2003sniffers}, Hill functions present fundamental obstacles for whole-cell modeling.
+While computationally efficient and widely used in systems biology \citep{elowitz2000synthetic, gardner2000construction, tyson2003sniffers}, Hill functions present difficulties for stochastic simulation like whole-cell modeling.
 First, they are deterministic and cannot capture promoter-level noise, which is increasingly recognized as functionally important for cellular decision-making \citep{elowitz2002stochastic, raj2008nature, sanchez2013regulation}.
 Second, the Hill coefficient $n$ does not correspond to a true reaction order in mass-action kinetics, making it incompatible with CME frameworks that require polynomial propensities \citep{gillespie1977exact, anderson2007error}.
 Third, detailed binding/unbinding rate constants ($k_{on}$, $k_{off}$) for each transcription factor-DNA interaction are rarely available \citep{rohs2010origins}, yet proteomic and transcriptomic data are increasingly abundant \citep{vogel2012insights, li2014quantifying}.
 Finally, Hill functions lack mechanistic grounding, obscuring the relationship between molecular binding events and system-level dynamics \citep{bintu2005transcriptional, buchler2003molecular}.
+The Michaelis-Menten formalism, originally developed for enzyme kinetics \citep{michaelis1913kinetics}, has been adapted for gene regulation with the form $d[mRNA]/dt = V_{max} \cdot [TF]/(K_M + [TF]) - k_{deg}[mRNA]$.
+This approach suffers from similar limitations as Hill functions: it is deterministic and cannot capture stochastic promoter switching \citep{peccoud1995markovian}, it lacks cooperativity and requires ad hoc modifications to capture ultrasensitive responses \citep{goldbeter1996biochemical}, and the fractional form violates mass-action kinetics \citep{frankInputoutputRelationsBiological2013}.
+Moreover, the steady-state assumption underlying Michaelis-Menten kinetics may not hold for gene regulation, where binding/unbinding can occur on similar timescales as transcription \citep{larson2013real, fukaya2016enhancer}.
+Recent approaches have proposed using neural networks to learn regulatory functions from data \citep{chen2018neural, rackauckas2020universal}, where the production rate is given by $d[P]/dt = NN([TF_1], [TF_2], \ldots; \theta) - k_{deg}[P]$ with $NN(\cdot; \theta)$ representing a neural network with parameters $\theta$.
+While flexible, this approach has critical drawbacks for whole-cell modeling.
+Neural networks are black boxes that provide no mechanistic insight into regulatory logic \citep{lipton2018mythos}, they require extensive training data and have many parameters with no biological meaning \citep{samekExplainableArtificialIntelligence2017,raissiPhysicsinformedNeuralNetworks2019}, they are deterministic and thus cannot capture stochasticity, their outputs are not polynomial in molecule numbers making them CME-incompatible, they may fail to generalize beyond training data particularly for perturbations or mutations \citep{xu2020neural}, and evaluating neural networks at each simulation step is computationally expensive for large-scale models, which scales poorly for large biochemical systems involving thousands of reactions and frequent rate evaluations\citep{chen2018neural,gholamiANODEUnconditionallyAccurate2019,massaroliDissectingNeuralODEs2020}.